Skip to content Skip to footer

 This unprepossessing corner was once the site of the All England Eleven Hotel.
 The hotel was demolished in 1953 according to this account in The Herald of this week’s date:

-“If you stand in Princes St, and look in through the windows of the derelict All England Eleven Hotel, you can see the sky.
+“If you stand in Princes Street, Port Melbourne and look in through the windows of the derelict All England Eleven Hotel, you can see the sky.
 The hotel has lost its roof and is fast losing everything else, too, as demolition works go on.
 Eventually, it will disappear and a block of flats go up in its place.

 But memories will linger …

-One of the port’s ‘old-timers’ as Mr G Porritt, who lives a few doors away, remembers when the All England Eleven was the busiests spot in town.
+One of the port’s ‘old-timers’, Mr G Porritt, who lives a few doors away, remembers when the All England Eleven was the busiest spot in town.

 The last licensee, Mrs M Cass – she is now the licensee of the Queens Bridge Hotel, South Melbourne, said it was delicensed before the First World War.
 Later it became a guest house.
 For many years its present owners Swallow and Ariell Ltd have used it as a store.
 Mystery surrounds its name.
 But the first official English Test team visited Australia in 1876 a year before it was built.
-Another hotel, in Bay St, was called the All England Eleven.”
-(Herald 23 May 1953)
+Another hotel, in Bay St, was called the All Australian Eleven (sic).
+That is a factory now.”
+(Herald 23 February 1953, p9)

 This corner is more significant for being the first place in Melbourne to be connected to the sewerage system in 1897.